THE MISUSE OF POWERS OF ATTORNEY

 - Do not give a copy of the Power of Attorney to those who are named in it.
 A copy of a Power of Attorney may be misused in the same fashion as an original may be;

 - Appoint more than one person as attorney and require that they act jointly;

 - Consider having an independent person (a trusted friend or your lawyer or accountant etc.) as one of the attorneys and require that the individual form part of any majority for decisions to be made under the Power of Attorney.
 That independent party will probably allow family members to establish a current bank account into which funds will be deposited so that they can take care of your day to day affairs.
 The third party will then generally just be involved in an annual review of account activity and on decisions that have to be made concerning your financial affairs;

 - Consider appointing a trust company as your attorney under the Power of Attorney.

-Feel free to contact us at any point for assistance or advice with respect to Estate Law, Estate Planning or Estate Administration.
+Feel free to contact us at any point for assistance or advice with respect to Estate Law, Estate Planning, Estate Administration or Estate Litigation.
 We may be reached at 705.435.4339 or contact us via email.